 Back to the “enlarge my heart” part.
 I suddenly saw it from yet another perspective.
 I saw the Psalmist pleading for God to enlarge his heart so that he is able (capable) to run into the instruction of the Lord.
 I thought about the word enlarge, and it does not only speak of increasing in size, it can also mean to be stretched in the sense of being developed.
 There is that stretchiness again, it seems to be a very important factor in our growth, wouldn’t you say?
 I mean, we seem to grow the most in those stretchy, middle places.

-And part of running into God's commands, is loving Him with all our heart, soul, strength--- our whole self.
-And when we do this, not only will we want to follow the instructions He gives us, but it also develops our heart in a way that truly desires to follow His commands--- no matter what...
+And part of running into God’s commands is loving Him with all our heart, soul, and strength— our whole self.
+And when we do this, not only will we want to follow the instructions He gives us, but it also develops our heart in a way that truly desires to follow His commands— no matter what…

-Check out this free printable that can help as you move forward, and run towards Jesus.
-It is called Directions For the Heart: Running Into God's Commands.
+Join our email list and gain access to our current free download (Live Grounded + 3 Steps Towards Sanity in an Unruly World) and receive updates/access to the up-and-coming *FREE Mini-Devotional that can help you move forward, and run toward Jesus.
+It is called Directions for the Heart: Running into God’s Commands.
 I hope it will both challenge and encourage you!